Alan Saville: Life and career

-Saville was born in Lewisham, and studied Ancient History and Archaeology at the University of Birmingham, graduating in 1968.
+Saville was born in Lewisham, London, and studied Ancient History and Archaeology at the University of Birmingham, graduating in 1968.
 He worked in the West Midlands, then on the lithic assemblage from Roger Mercer's excavations at Grimes Graves, working for the Inspectorate of Ancient Monuments at the Department of the Environment (DoE).
 In 1972 the DoE sent him to Gloucestershire to excavate the Neolithic long barrow at Coaley Peak, Frocester.
 This began a long connection with the Cotswolds, an area he fell in love with, and where he undertook many excavations.

 Saville served on numerous committees locally, regionally, and nationally.
 He was a founding member of the Neolithic Studies Group and the Lithic Studies Group (now the Lithic Studies Society).
 In 1981 he was elected a Fellow of the Society of Antiquaries of London.

 In 1989 Saville joined the staff of the National Museums of Scotland in Edinburgh as a Curator and later Senior Curator in the Archaeology Department.
 He went on to become President of the Society of Antiquaries of Scotland, from 2011 to 2014.

 Saville was the editor of the European Journal of Archaeology from 2004 to 2010.